 When you have a diversified portfolio, it means you aren’t as dependent on any one investment.
 So even if one company you own stock in goes bankrupt, or a certain industry you’ve invested in isn’t doing well, you have other investments to fall back on.
 (Remember the proverbial saying of not putting your eggs in one basket?
 Yeah, that’s what we’re talking about here.)

 Investments like ETFs can also be a great vehicle for adding diversification, since they hold hundreds of securities within one fund.
-When you invest with an Ally Invest Managed Portfolio, your portfolio will consist of a range of ETFs that are hand-selected to help you reach your goals.
+When you invest with an Ally Invest Robo Portfolio, your portfolio will consist of a range of ETFs that are hand-selected to help you pursue your goals.

 Make your dreams your investing #inspo.